sragli/bdm/README.md

 The method essentially transforms an intractable global computation into a series of fast local lookups, making algorithmic complexity estimation practical for real-world datasets.

+## Citations

+* Hector Zenil, Santiago Hernández-Orozco, Narsis A. Kiani, Fernando Soler-Toscano, Antonio Rueda-Toicen 2018 A Decomposition Method for Global Evaluation of Shannon Entropy and Local Estimations of Algorithmic Complexity. arXiv:1609.00110
+* Hector Zenil, Narsis A. Kiani, Jesper Tegnr: Algorithmic Information Dynamics: A Computational Approach to Causality with Applications to Living Systems